Getting Started with 3D Printing

 Do You Offer Filament Swatches or Samples?

-We are sorry to say but we do not currently offer filament swatches or sample spools of individual materials at this time.
-We are trying to get swatches done this year and try to add more sample options, but we do not have a specific ETA at the moment for those.
+We regret to inform you that we do not currently offer filament swatches or sample spools of individual materials.
+We are working on creating swatches this year and plan to add more sample options, but we do not have a specific ETA for these at the moment.

-If you happen to be planning to purchase bulk quantities, please let us know your expected order quantity at Support@Polymaker.com.
+However, we do offer sample boxes.
+If you are planning to purchase bulk quantities, please let us know your expected order quantity by emailing us at Support@Polymaker.com.

 Are There Any Food Safe Materials?